QuentinCG/Milight-Wifi-Bridge-3.0-Python-Library/README.md

 ## How to install (python script and shell)

 - Connect your Milight 3.0 wifi bridge to your wifi network (install the android app and follow the instruction: <https://play.google.com/store/apps/details?id=com.irainxun.wifilight>)
-- Get IP address and port of the wifi bridge (you can for example use this software to help you: <http://www.limitlessled.com/download/LimitlessLEDv4.zip>)
+- Get IP address and port of the wifi bridge (ip can be found from your internet box, default port is 5987)
 - Load your shell or python script

+Note:
+- You can install this library as a package using `python setup.py install` command in root folder.
+- You can launch unit-test using `python setup.py test` command in root folder.

 ## How to use in shell